 Transformers – 1984

-Hasbro launched their Transformers line in 1984, which borrowed from the mega popular Diaclone line in Japan.
+Hasbro launched their Transformers line in 1984, which borrowed from the mega popular Japanese Diaclone line.
 Hasbro secured the North American toy licensing rights and produced a revamped Diaclone line called the Transformers.
 The line was such a success, that it launched an animated series and a new Marvel comic book series.
 The premier wave gave us several new figures across six different sub-sets, with each one based on either the heroic Autobots or evil Decepticons.
-In addition, Hasbro began their exclusive figures with the Power Dasher series and Time Warrior watch.
+In addition, Hasbro began their run of exclusive figures with the Power Dasher series and Time Warrior watch.

 For more information about Hasbro’s Transformers line from 1984, see bottom of the page for a complete summary.